oliver-butterley/ma2-2024/pages/skills.md

 - Determine if a vector field is conservative
 - Construct a potential for a conservative vector field
 - Apply the 1st and 2nd fundamental theorems of calculus for path integrals
-- Apply Stokes’ theorem
-- Apply Gauss’ theorem
 - Apply Green's theorem
+- Apply Stokes' theorem
+- Apply Gauss' theorem